Primaire

 Primaire is a 2016 French drama film directed by Hélène Angel.

 Plot

 Florence is a school teacher devoted to her students.
-When she meets little Sasha, a troubled child, she will do everything possible to save him, even if she abandons her life as a mother or a woman and even call into question her vocation.
-Florence will realize little by little that there is no age to learn ...
+When she meets little Sasha, a troubled child, she will do everything possible to save him, even if she abandons her life as a mother or a woman and even calls into question her vocation.
+Florence will gradually realize that learning is not confined only to the little ones and that it is never too late to learn.